St James' Church, Sydney: Organ

 The original organ, installed in the west gallery, was built by John Gray of London and was played for the first time on 7 October 1827.
 It received the following praise in the colonial newspaper The Australian.

 "St. James's new organ pealed its notes of praise for the first time at noon service on Sunday, to an overflowing congregation, more numerous perhaps than any congregation St. James's had ever before witnessed.
 The organ was not in perfect harmony, owing, in a great measure, to its yet incomplete state.
 Its intonations, however, in many instances, was full, rich, and harmonious, and those of the congregation were not a few who felt its tones swell on the ear like the welcome voice of a long parted friend!"

 The organ was modernised and enlarged in the 1870s by William Davidson.
 After a number of moves around the galleries, it was placed in what had been intended as the south porch.
 At the time the church's interior was reconstructed at the turn of the 20th century, it was positioned on either side of the chancel platform at the eastern end where it remains.
 Organ specialists Hill, Norman & Beard (Aust) Pty Ltd gave the organ a major refurbishment and reconstruction between 1970 and 1971 at a cost of $35,000.

 As part of the church's bicentennial celebrations, St James' commissioned Dobson Pipe Organ Builders of Lake City, Iowa to build an entirely new organ to replace its old and failing one.
-Delivery had been expected in mid-2022 and cost of $3 million.
+Delivery had been expected in mid-2022, with a total project cost, including building renovations, of AUS$3 million.
 The four-manual (IV/43/51) organ would have been Dobson's 99th opus and only the second for installation outside of the US, after Merton College, Oxford in 2013.
 The new organ would be Sydney's third largest, after those in the Sydney Opera House and the Sydney Town Hall.
 A catastrophic fire at the Dobson factory on 15 June 2021, however, resulted in the total loss of the organ under construction at the time of the conflagration.
+Following the fire, Dobson re-established its workshop in interim quarters and re-commenced the construction of the St James organ.
+The new Bicentennial Pipe Organ was dedicated to the Glory of God at the Patronal Festival in July 2024.